sbstn-jmnz/julia-basics/README.md

 - XML and JSON
 - Working with images

-Finally in the las folder are a bit of the standar library and the built in Package manager with some examples including:
+Finally in the last folder are a bit of the standar library and the built in Package manager with some examples including:
 -  Dates, linnear algebra and statistics